-The significant elements of compensation awarded to NEOs in the most recently completed financial year were generally base salary and a stock option grants (see "Director and Named Executive Officer Compensation, Excluding Compensation Securities" above).
+The significant elements of compensation awarded to NEOs in the most recently completed financial year were generally base salary and a stock option grants (see compensation tables below).
 NEO compensation was not tied to any performance criteria or goal.
 Other than as disclosed herein, there were no events that occurred during the most recently completed financial year that have significantly affected NEO compensation.
 Currently, no formal peer group is used to determine NEO compensation.